 Swap space is fake memory that is actually disk space.
 The purpose of swap space is to be emergency overflow memory.
 Normally, if your server runs out of memory, the Linux kernel has to decide which processes to kill to free up memory.
 Often it’s MySQL that gets killed first.

 You can view your existing Swap memory usage and details by the following commands.
-Make sure you logged in as root.

 Remember: The swap space shown from the above command does not mean your server is actively swapping at the moment; swap space is only used when your server runs out of memory.
 This number can be cleared by rebooting your server.